 I hold a degree in theoretical math from MIT, and I've taught every level of calculus -- from elementary to AP (both AB and BC), to advanced multivariable calculus at MIT, to calculus on differentiable manifolds for applications in mathematical physics -- for more than ten years.

 Most tutors aren't truly qualified to teach calculus because they don't have the depth of understanding that comes from having a mathematics degree.
 I help my students acquire real mastery by fitting the specific topics they study into a bigger picture.

 I earned a 5 on the AP Chemistry exam in high school, and as an undergraduate at MIT I spent two years working in a renowned biomedical engineering laboratory designing iron oxide nanoparticles for cancer imaging and therapy.
 My work won a $1000 MIT Biomedical Engineering Society's Award for Research Excellence, awarded to only five MIT undergraduate and master's students each year; I'm also second author on the peer-reviewed article we published.

-I earned an A+ in differential equations my second term at MIT, where I studied theoretical math, and I've tutored the course to math, physics, and engineering majors at Boston-area colleges for years.
-I can teach all the standard topics in the undergraduate curriculum, including:
+I studied math at MIT, and I've tutored ordinary and partial differential equations to math, physics, and engineering majors at Boston-area colleges for years.
+I can teach any topic in the undergraduate curriculum, including:

 -- Laplace and Fourier transforms